No matter what some say, your business is not your ‘bae.’

 Woo!
 This was a tough post to write but pressing message to share.

 Even if we have different beliefs, i hope you know this post is written and shared with love.

-i’m thankful for the refining that’s still in motion and hope to be a good gift to that special someone at the appointed time – not distracted, but devoted while still being diligent and well-paced in music and business.
+i’m thankful for the refining that’s still in motion and hope to be a good gift to that special someone at the appointed time – not distracted, but devoted while still being diligent and well-paced in service, song and business.
 No precious loved one should feel or be second or insignificant when it comes to business or life, for that matter.

 we are more than our career and sometimes our calling requires our refining.